 Jesus wants us to be connected.
 The devil wants us to be divided.
 The more we become aware of the schemes the devil is using to steal our joy and wreck our relationships, the more (hopefully) prepared we’ll be.

-What do you have trouble believing about the enemy?
+Why do you have trouble believing about the enemy?

 Why is the enemy’s presence easier to forget than God’s?